-To assist businesses, the Office of Environmental Health Hazard Assessment (OEHHA) develops numerical guidance levels, known as “safe harbor numbers” for determining whether a warning is necessary or whether discharges of a chemical into drinking water sources are prohibited.
-If there is no safe harbor level for a chemical, businesses that expose individuals to that chemical would be required to provide a Proposition 65 warning, unless the business can show that the anticipated exposure level will not pose a significant risk of cancer or reproductive harm.
-A business has “safe harbor” from Proposition 65 warning requirements if exposure to a chemical occurs at or below the safe harbor levels.
+To assist businesses, the Office of Environmental Health Hazard Assessment (OEHHA) develops numerical guidance levels, known as Safe Harbor Levels for determining whether a warning is necessary or whether discharges of a chemical into drinking water sources are prohibited.
+Safe Harbor Levels include No Significant Risk Levels (NSRL) for chemicals listed as causing cancer and Maximum Allowable Dose Levels (MADL) for chemicals listed as causing birth defects or other reproductive harm.
+If a Safe Harbor Level has not been established for a listed chemical, businesses that expose individuals to that chemical are required to provide a Proposition 65 warning, unless the business can show that the anticipated exposure level will not pose a significant risk of cancer or reproductive harm.
+A business has “safe harbor” from Proposition 65 warning requirements if exposure to a chemical occurs at or below the Safe Harbor Levels.

 - Review product formulations for the presence of Proposition 65-listed chemicals

 - Inform labelling decisions by conducting exposure-based risk assessments specific to your product following the Safe Use Determination process established by OEHHA

 - Development of No Significant Risk Levels (NSRLs) and Maximum Allowable Dose Levels (MADLs) for chemicals with no OEHHA-derived Safe Harbor Level

 - Assist with responses to plaintiff issued 60-day notices

 - Provide expert advice in legal proceedings and in discussions and negotiations with plaintiffs, OEHHA and the Attorney General